Treatment of radiation retinopathy following plaque brachytherapy for choroidal melanoma. | Canada Hyperbarics Skip to main content

 What They Found

-Researchers found that intravitreal bevacizumab, triamcinolone, and laser photocoagulation transiently reduced macular edema, but visual acuity improvements were limited.
+Researchers found that intravitreal bevacizumab, triamcinolone, and laser photocoagulation transiently reduced macular oedema, but visual acuity improvements were limited.
 Sustaining these effects often required recurrent treatments.
 While some case studies showed positive results for photodynamic therapy, oral pentoxyphylline, and hyperbaric oxygen, further research is needed.

 What This Means for Canadian Patients